cs160-berkeley/prog-01-crunch-time-stephanielin36/README.md

 # PROG 01: Crunch Time

 This app is designed for people interested in fitness and and staying healthy!
 In CrunchTime, you can see the minutes/repitions of one type of exercise in terms of other exercises.
-For example, how many pushups would burn the same amount calories of 1 hour of jogging?
+For example, how many pushups would burn the same amount of calories as 1 hour of jogging?
 Additionally, you can enter a target calorie number and see how much of each exercise you would have to complete to burn those calories.

 ## Authors